 - Lastly, press OK.
 It’ll return the Excel window with the sheet tabs now visible.

 3. Adjust Horizontal Bar Size in Excel Status Bar

-But, the adjustment of the bar size is very easy.
-We just have to drag the bar boundary to our wish.
+But the adjustment of the bar size is very easy.
+We just have to drag the bar boundary to our liking.
 Therefore, follow the given process to carry out the operation.

 - At last, you’ll see the sheet tabs.

 4. Sort out with Format Drop-Down

 Additionally, there can be cases where a single sheet tab or multiple sheet tabs are absent.
 It happens when we accidentally hide a sheet.
 Now, learn the following procedure for solving the problem of Excel Sheet Tabs Hidden behind the Taskbar.

 - Select the Format drop-down icon, which you’ll get in the Cells section under the Home tab at first.